-In the spring of 1985 when the World Wrestling Federation hype machine was in full effect making the media rounds for the debut of a little event known as WrestleMania, a very real incident between Hulk Hogan and TV host, actor, and stand-up comedian Richard Belzer took a disastrous turn on live television.
+In the spring of 1985, when the WWF was making media rounds for the debut of a little event known as WrestleMania, a very real incident between Hulk Hogan and TV host, actor, and stand-up comedian Richard Belzer took a disastrous turn on live television.
 It would lead to a lawsuit and many problems for one man, in particular!

-The very first WrestleMania was headlined by the villainous Rowdy Roddy Piper and “Mr. Wonderful” Paul Orndorff taking on the heroic team of Hulk Hogan and Mr. T!
-Now, T wasn’t hired by the fed for his impressive in-ring ability.
+Now, the WWF didn’t hire T for his impressive in-ring ability.
 He didn’t perfect his craft doing his time on the territories.
-No, he and Hogan were hot off the heels of their roles in the movie Rocky III, and as such were two of the biggest stars in the world at the time!
+No, he and Hogan were hot off the heels of their roles in the movie Rocky III, and as such, were two of the biggest stars in the world at the time!

 On that fateful date of March 27th, 1985 (five days before WrestleMania), things got off to a poor start even before the camera’s started rolling.